 - Addresses the issues of instrument mixes and their (re)design in a discussion of the future research agenda of policy design and

 - Discusses several current trends in instrument use often linked to factors such as globalization and the increasingly networked nature of modern society.

 This readily digestible and informative book provides a comprehensive overview of this essential component of modern governance, featuring helpful definitions of key concepts and further reading.

-This book is essential reading for all students of public policy, administration and management as well as more broadly for relevant courses in health, social welfare, environment, development, and local government, as well as those managers and practitioners involved in Executive Education and policy design work on the ground.
+This book is essential reading for all students of public policy, administration and management as well as more broadly for relevant courses in health, social welfare, environment, development and local government, in addition to those managers and practitioners involved in Executive Education and policy design work on the ground.